One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Numerical Analysis

 Including all the SM corrections (top quark loop, bosonic loops), we take the allowed range of $\rho$ parameter as

-The input parameters of the LRTH model~\cite{Chacko:2005un} are as follows;
+The input parameters of the LRTH model are as follows;

 where $M$ is the heavy top quark mass scale, both $\mu_r$ and $\hat \mu$ are soft symmetry breaking terms.
-The masses of the top and heavy top quarks are determined by $f$ and $M$ while those of the scalar particles $\hat h_1,~\hat h_2,~\phi^\pm$ and $\phi^0$ largely depend on $\hat \mu,~\mu_r$ and $f$.
-Another scale $\hat f$, which is associated with the masses of the heavy gauge bosons, can be determined from the electroweak symmetry breaking condition: there is a generic relation between $\hat f$ and $f$ since Coleman-Weinberg potential of the Higgs boson mostly depends on $M, f$ and $\hat f$.
+The masses of the top and heavy top quarks are determined mainly by $f$ and $M$ while those of the scalar particles $\hat h_1,~\hat h_2,~\phi^\pm$ and $\phi^0$ largely depend on $\hat \mu,~\mu_r$ and $f$.
+Another scale $\hat f$, associated with the masses of the heavy gauge bosons, can be determined by the electroweak symmetry breaking condition: there is a generic relation between $\hat f$ and $f$ since Coleman-Weinberg potential of the Higgs boson mostly depends on $M, f$ and $\hat f$.
 For scalar potential, there is a tree level mass term proportional to $\mu_r^2$.
 So we may not acquire negative mass squared term which is necessary for electroweak symmetry breaking and it gives an upper bound for the value of $\mu_r$.

-We plot in Fig.\ref{fig:ffh} $\hat f$ versus $f$ with various values of $M$.
+Figure~\ref{fig:ffh} shows $f$ versus $\hat f$ with various values of the heavy top mass scale, $M$.
 For a given $f$, $\hat f$ becomes larger as $M$ increases.
-It is because the increase of $M$ contributes positively to the Higgs mass through the top loop while the increase of $\hat f$ contributes negatively to the Higgs mass through the gauge boson loop, and thereby these contributions cancel out themselves in order to retain $v=246$ GeV.
-Of course there is a contribution from tree level mass term $~ \mu_r^2$, but in most cases it cause little difference to the relations appear in the Fig.\ref{fig:ffh}.
+The heavy top loop through $M$ contributes positively to the Higgs mass while the heavy gauge boson loop through $\hat f$ contributes negatively to the Higgs mass.
+The two contributions cancel out in order to retain $v=246$ GeV.
+There is also a contribution from tree level mass term $~ \mu_r^2$, but in most cases it make little difference to the relation as long as $\mu_r$ is much smaller than the Higgs mass scale.
 This insensitiveness can be figured out with simple evaluation.
 First, from the electroweak symmetry breaking condition, the mass squared contribution from the soft symmetry breaking term $\mu_r^2 \frac{\hat f}{2f}$ should be smaller than that from the fermion loop.
 This can be written down approximately as follows:

 In the above inequality, we ignore the gauge boson loop contributions since they are small compared to the fermion loop contributions.
 In general $\hat f$ is larger than $f$ about $5$ times or more and $\frac{3}{8 \pi^2}$ is very small, we can see that $\mu_r$ should be very much smaller than $f$.
 To get the $\hat f$ which reproduces the electroweak symmetry breaking scale $v=246$ GeV, we should solve the equation,